Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Experiments

-\textbf{State-of-the-Art methods do not consistently outperform older methods on OOP data:} While CLIPood~\citep{shu2023clipood} clearly outperforms other methods on DomainBed-All with 78.1\% accuracy, it performs comparably to older methods on DomainBed-OOP.
-For instance, MIRO + MPA~\citep{cha2022miro,arpit2022ensemble} achieves 57.2\% on DomainBed-OOP, which is nearly the same as CLIPood's 57.1\%.
-This suggests that CLIPood's primary advantage comes from well-aligned samples in DomainBed-IP, where it reaches 84.7\% accuracy, half a percent better than the next-best method.
+\textbf{SOTA methods do not consistently outperform older methods on OOP data:} While CLIPood~\citep{shu2023clipood} clearly outperforms other methods on DomainBed-All, it performs comparably to older methods on DomainBed-OOP.
+For example, MIRO + MPA~\citep{cha2022miro,arpit2022ensemble} achieves 57.2\% on DomainBed-OOP, which is nearly the same as CLIPood's 57.1\%.
+This suggests that CLIPood's primary advantage comes from well-aligned samples in DomainBed-IP, where obtains 0.5\% better performance than the next-best method.

-\textbf{Model Parameter Averaging (MPA) boosts performance on OOP data}: MPA performs significantly better than ERM on DomainBed-OOP, achieving 53.0\% compared to ERM's 47.0\%.
-This is half a percent better than MIRO on OOP data, despite being 2\% worse than MIRO on IP data.
-When combined with MIRO, MPA delivers the best performance on DomainBed-OOP, scoring 57.2\%, slightly surpassing CLIPood.
+\textbf{Model Parameter Averaging (MPA) boosts performance on OOP data}: MPA obtains a significant 6\% gain over ERM on DomainBed-OOP.
+MPA is 0.5\% better than MIRO on OOP data despite MPA being 2\% worse than MIRO on IP data.
+When combined with MIRO, MPA delivers the best performance on DomainBed-OOP, slightly surpassing CLIPood.
 This suggests that MPA can complement other regularization-based methods like MIRO.
-On DomainBed-IP, MIRO + MPA scores 84.1\%, close to CLIPood’s 84.7\%, demonstrating versatility across both high- and low-alignment data.
+On DomainBed-IP, MIRO + MPA is less than 1\% away from CLIPood’s performance, demonstrating versatility across both high- and low-alignment data.
 Interestingly, SWAD underperforms MPA on DomainBed-OOP by 2\%, despite being conceptually similar.
 We attribute this to selecting the averaging interval on the source data, which introduces overfitting to source domains.